 It is important to be upfront with patients about services provided and the length of time they can be provided, i.e. a specified period of time due to payor restrictions, or until the patient is mainly symptom free.
 As some of the healthcare costs are likely borne by the patient, it is important that patients be transparently informed regarding the availability of all pertinent services and the potential costs so that they are able to make an informed decision about their options.
 If the service(s) proposed are too expensive the provider(s) should be upfront and endeavour to highlight other options that would be cheaper and also appropriate; most professional standards that guide the practice of healthcare professionals mandate this.

-Some clinic or network of provider environments are better at managing acute symptoms and have limited experience managing longer term persistent symptoms.
-The trajectory of care for patients with persistent symptoms is likely to involve support for symptom management and return to regular activity.
+Some clinic or network of provider environments are better at managing acute symptoms and have limited experience managing longer term prolonged symptoms.
+The trajectory of care for patients with prolonged symptoms is likely to involve support for symptom management and return to regular activity.
 It is important that patients understand what services from this trajectory can be provided by a specific clinic or network of providers.
 Patients need to be able to make informed decisions regarding the appropriateness of the proposed care and where they can access needed support.